-In humans and other mammals, circadian rhythms are generated by a self-sustaining circadian pacemaker located in the suprachiasmatic nuclei (SCN) of the anterior hypothalamus (30).
-The SCN drives circadian rhythms in physiological processes, which are synchronized to the outside world mainly by the solar light-dark cycle.
-Core body temperature (CBT) has been investigated as a robust and convenient circadian marker rhythm in humans (64) (67) (4).
-However, the circadian rhythm of CBT is more than a marker (17) (63) - thermoregulatory changes are intimately coupled to sleepiness and sleep induction (see below).
+IN HUMANS AND OTHER mammals, circadian rhythms are generated by a self-sustaining circadian pacemaker located in the suprachiasmatic nuclei of the anterior hypothalamus (30).
+The suprachiasmatic nuclei drives circadian rhythms in physiological processes, which are synchronized to the outside world mainly by the solar light-dark cycle.
+Core body temperature (CBT) has been investigated as a robust and convenient circadian marker rhythm in humans (4, 64, 67).
+However, the circadian rhythm of CBT is more than a marker (17, 63); thermoregulatory changes are intimately coupled to sleepiness and sleep induction (see below).

-The homeostatic control of CBT is mediated by a hierarchically organized set of neuronal mechanisms, with the preoptic anterior hypothalamus (POAH) at the top of the hierarchy (59).
+The homeostatic control of CBT is mediated by a hierarchically organized set of neuronal mechanisms, with the preoptic anterior hypothalamus at the top of the hierarchy (59).
 CBT is regulated within narrow limits around 37°C by a complex feedback system (57).
-In order to keep CBT within these limits POAH can activate heat loss (e.g. distal vasodilatation, sweating) and heat gain mechanisms (e.g. distal vasoconstriction, metabolic heat production).
-In addition to the homeostatic regulation, a rostral projection from the SCN to the preoptic areas provides circadian modulation of CBT (50).
+To keep CBT within these limits, preoptic anterior hypothalamus can activate heat loss (e.g., distal vasodilatation, sweating) and heat gain mechanisms (e.g., distal vasoconstriction, metabolic heat production).
+In addition to the homeostatic regulation, a rostral projection from the suprachiasmatic nuclei to the preoptic areas provides circadian modulation of CBT (pre50).
 The circadian rhythm of CBT is determined by both changes in heat production and heat loss.
-CBT declines when heat loss surpasses heat production in the evening, and vice versa in the morning (6) (41).
-There is growing evidence that body heat loss in the evening via increased distal skin temperatures is the crucial thermoregulatory function for induction of sleepiness and sleep (38) (26).
-The best indirect marker of this readiness for sleep may be the distal-proximal skin temperature gradient (DPG), a measure which has been externally validated to distal skin blood flow (58).
-The rise of DPG about 90 min before lights off is a good predictor for a rapid onset of sleep (38).
-Because the circadian regulation of CBT is intimately coupled with the circadian regulation of sleepiness and sleep induction (12), the phase relationships ('phase of entrainment') between endogenous circadian rhythmicity of the thermoregulatory system and the sleep-wake cycle are important for good sleep.
-Disruption of phase of entrainment can profoundly influence human health, being linked e.g. to mood disorders, jetlag, coronary heart disease and sleep disorders, such as difficulties initiating sleep (DIS) (47) (22) (43).
-Therefore studying DIS in relation to the phase relationship between endogenous circadian rhythmicity of CBT regulation and the sleep-wake cycle may reveal clues to underlying mechanisms.
+CBT declines when heat loss surpasses heat production in the evening and vice versa in the morning (6, 41).
+There is growing evidence that body heat loss in the evening via increased distal skin temperatures is the crucial thermoregulatory function for induction of sleepiness and sleep (26, 38).
+The best indirect marker of this readiness for sleep may be the distal-proximal skin temperature gradient (DPG), a measure that has been externally validated to distal skin blood flow (58).
+The rise of DPG ~90 min before lights off is a good predictor for a rapid onset of sleep (38).
+Because the circadian regulation of CBT is intimately coupled with the circadian regulation of sleepiness and sleep induction (12), the phase relationships (phase of entrainment) between endogenous circadian rhythmicity of the thermoregulatory system and the sleep-wake cycle are important for good sleep.
+Disruption of phase of entrainment can profoundly influence human health, being linked, e.g., to mood disorders, jet lag, coronary heart disease, and sleep disorders, such as difficulties initiating sleep (DIS) (22, 43, 47).
+Therefore, studying DIS in relation to the phase relationship between endogenous circadian rhythmicity of CBT regulation and the sleep-wake cycle may reveal clues to underlying mechanisms.